• Skip to primary navigation

 Either way, once the sun-dried tomatoes are ready, chop them into small pieces (not a fine dice, but not large chunks).

-In a large bowl, add the ground turkey, Italian seasoning, salt and garlic powder, then the drained and chopped olives and the chopped tomatoes.
+Step 2: In a large bowl, add the ground turkey, Italian seasoning, salt and garlic powder, then the drained and chopped olives and the chopped tomatoes.
+Mix with your hands, wooden spoon or spatula until everything is evenly distributed.

-Divide the mixture into 6 equal portions: pat the mixture into a flat slab in the mixing bowl and use your hand to divide it in half.
+Step 3: Divide the mixture into 6 equal portions: pat the mixture into a flat slab in the mixing bowl and use your hand to divide it in half.
 Then divide each half into 3 sections that look like pizza slices.

 Form each portion into a burger patty, roughly 3/4″ thick.

-Heat a grill, grill pan or skillet over medium high heat.
+Step 4: Heat a grill, grill pan or skillet over medium high heat.
+If using a skillet, add the avocado oil.

-Add the burgers (if using a grill, close the grill) and cook for about 5-7 minutes per side, until they reach 165°.
+Step 5: the burgers (if using a grill, close the grill) and cook for about 5-7 minutes per side, until they reach 165°.

-Let them rest for 10 minutes.
+Step 6: Let them rest for 10 minutes.

-While the burgers cook, make the balsamic aioli by stirring the balsamic vinegar into the mayo in a small bowl.
+Step 1: Stir the balsamic vinegar into the mayo in a small bowl.

-To serve, lay down a few lettuce leaves, then the burger, aioli, pickled red onions and chopped fresh basil.
+Step 1: Lay down a few lettuce leaves, then the burger, aioli, pickled red onions and chopped fresh basil.
 Top with more lettuce leaves and dig in!

 a hand holding up a keto turkey burger on lettuce cups cut in half

-• You can use ground beef (4 minutes a side for medium rare) or ground pork (5-7 minutes a side) in place of the ground turkey
+You can use ground beef (4 minutes a side for medium rare) or ground pork (5-7 minutes a side) in place of the ground turkey.

 The balsamic aioli can be made and kept in the fridge.
 Use the expiration date on the mayo jar as your guide for how long it will keep.